anynines/in-app-browser-anynines/README.md

 - Android
 - iOS

-The additions above were only implemented in these while the original plugin
+The additions above were only implemented in these while the original plugin supports a broader platform range.